 Most people begin every new year with a sense of hope and and excitement.
-With recent events throughout the world, I think that many of us also enter this new year with a sense of trepidation.
-For me personally, I am channeling any disquiet I might feel into a renewed focus on our mission at the Desmond Tutu Peace Foundation – that is to inspire new generations of change makers to make this world a more peaceful place through the life, actions and words of Archbishop Desmond Tutu.
-As we move forward to challenges this new year brings, I am reminded of some of the wisdom that the Archbishop has shared that I turn to when I am in need of some inspiration.
+With recent events throughout the world, many of us also enter this new year with a sense of trepidation.
+As we move forward to challenges this new year brings, here the wisdom that the Archbishop has shared that we can turn to when we need some inspiration.

-This article was written by Brian Rusch, Executive Director of the Desmond Tutu Foundation.
-It appeared in the Huffington Post on December 31st, 2016.
+By Brian Rusch, Executive Director of the Desmond Tutu Foundation for the Huffington Post on December 31st, 2016.